ChevyRay/crunch-rs/README.md

 amounts of leaf nodes.
 My earlier versions of this just scanned the whole flat list of leaf nodes and... it was much slower.

-## Asyncronous?
-I'm interested in finding out if Rust's asyc/.await could be somehow utilized to further improve the speed of the packer.
-It's already extremely fast, but faster is never a bad thing and, well... when in Rome, am I right?

 ## Contributions
 I'm happy to take pull requests if you manage to find ways to make it faster or more memory-friendly.
 If you have a non-obvious speed improvement change, I'd appreciate if you supplied a benchmark with it so I can see the effect.

-Also, if anyone knows if and how this could be made even more efficient using concurrency, while we're in Rust, I'd love to hear it.
-I'm not experienced in concurrent programming, but it's something I'd like to get better at while I learn and use Rust more.